 |Do not send real ETH or SNT to the app||We test mostly on Testnets (Ropsten and Rinkeby).
 Test ether should be used to check transactions are working.
 We will never ask you to send real SNT or ETH for testing.|

 |Test all features in the nightly develop build||The most useful would be to check nightly develop build on Android.
 We expect that features merged in the develop build are stable enough and this build is free of obvious bugs.
 This is of course just an assumption and should be verified.
 There are end-to-end tests that cover some common scenarios.|

-If this sounds good, we test manually once in 2-3 days, so anyone who can find and report not-known issue is welcome to the club.
+If this sounds good, we test manually once ever 2-3 days, so anyone who can find and report unknown issue is welcome to join the club.

 - Perform a fresh install to see that the build works.
 “Fresh install” means that the previous build was uninstalled or never installed on the device and the new version is installed.
 There is no old data from the previous version available in the app (user profile, chats etc).

 - Do not install a new build on top of previously installed develop or PR build.